 Speech and Language Therapy

-- The Speech and Language Therapy team offers support to children who have delayed speech development, difficulty's using speech sounds and difficulty's using language for social interaction.
+- Children's Speech and Language Therapy offers support to children who have delayed speech development, difficulty's using speech sounds and difficulty's using language for social interaction.
 We can also offer help with feeding difficulties, cleft plate and hearing difficulties.

 - CDS Speech and Language Therapy [200kb]